To tourists, Poland isn’t typically known for its mountain ranges.

 Skiing and Snow Sports at Kasprowy Wierch and Szrenica

-If you’re inclined towards snow sports in Poland, prepare to be enthralled by the pristine slopes and glistening landscapes.
+If you’re inclined towards snow sports in Poland, prepare to be enthralled by the pristine ski runs and glistening landscapes.
 Kasprowy Wierch is not only a haven for skiers of all levels but also a destination where you can indulge in the sheer joy of skiing in Poland against a backdrop of the Tatra Mountains.

 There are many stories and legends born from the region’s stunning landscapes and local Polish folklore.